liuzhenyu-yyy/Stock-Trading-System/README.md

 ## Start the web page
 To start the stock trading simulator website, clone the repo or download all the files into the folder `Stock-Trading-System`.
-After installing all dependencies, change working directory to `Stock-Trading-System` and run：
+After installing all dependencies, change working directory into `Stock-Trading-System` and run：

 ```
 flask run